A bicoastal conductor with Old World sensibilities.

 Majkut is also the Music Director of the Queens Symphony Orchestra in New York, a position he has held since 2017.
 Performing in a variety of ethnically diverse communities, QSO’s programming reflects the distinct nature of Queens’s neighborhoods.
 QSO has quickly gained popularity with Majkut at its helm.
 Serving the borough of 2.35 million people, the orchestra plays in small halls for several hundred people but also for an audience of 16,000 at its 4th of July concerts.
 QSO is the only professional symphony orchestra in New York that does not reside in Manhattan.

 During the pandemic, Majkut imagined a series of films, shorts, and documentaries replacing live productions of the RVS and the QSO.
 He also created a succession of “quarantine videos.”
 Under the title “What Goes Through The Conductor’s Head,” they offer an insight into a conductor’s score study process.

-Martin came to the U.S. as a Fulbright scholar in 2003 and earned a D.M.A., his second doctorate, in 2008, at the University of Arizona.
+Born in Bratislava, Czechoslovakia (now Slovakia), Majkut earned his Ph.D. in conducting at the Academy of Performing Arts while serving as Assistant Conductor of the Slovak Philharmonic.
+Majkut came to the U.S. as a Fulbright scholar in 2003 and earned a D.M.A. in 2008 from the University of Arizona.
 He also studied at the Accademia Musicale Chigiana in Siena, Italy and at the Wiener Meisterkurse in Vienna, Austria.